The Best Hidden Beaches of California

 California has a handful of beaches that can only be accessed by going through a rock arch.
 These hidden sandy beaches are safest at low tide when the access is not under water.

 Always be careful when heading out to these beaches.
-Often times there is no one around to help if you should get hurt going to the beach or playing around at the beach.
+Often times there is no one around to help if you got hurt at the beach.
 In at least one case, there are signs to discourage access to the beach due to exposure on the hidden access trail.

 The only state park on this list is one that involves a long and strenuous day hike in a remote region.
 This beach, Point Sal State Beach, and it’s neighbor to the north, Paradise Beach, are two of the least visited beaches in California.